-5. 5.
-Check only if the type applies to the Limited Liability Cor npany being formed: O Series LLC complying with Title 10A, Chapter 5A, A Article 11 Professional LLC complying with Title 10A, Chapter · 5A, Article 8 Non-Profit LLC complying with Section 10A-5A-1.0 4(c) 6. of State, Business Services Division or at the delayed fithis filing complying with Section 10A-1-4.12 The undersigned specify 12 / 8 / 2022 as the nediately on the date received by the office of the Secretary ling date (cannot be prior to the filing date) specified in the effective date (must be on or after the date filed in the day after the date this instrument was signed) and the time be noon or midnight - 12:00) Attached are any other matters the members determine to include herein (if this item is checked there must be attachments with the filing).
-12 / 8 / 2022 Da ture as required by 10A-5A-2.04 Co-O wner Турес 1 title (organizer or attorney-in-fact)
+5. Check only if the type applies to the Limited Liabi lity Company being formed: O Series LLC complying with Title 10A, Chapte er 5A, Article 11 O Professional LLC complying with Title 10A, Chapter 5A, Article 8 Non-Profit LLC complying with Section 10A -5A-1.04(c) 6.
+The filing of the limited liability company is effective immediately on the date received by the office of the Secreta of State, Business Services Division or at the delayed filing date (cannot be prior to the filing date) specified in this filing complying with Section 10A-1-4.12 The undersigned specify 12 /8 /2022 as the effective date (must be on or after the date filed in the office of the Secretary of State, but no later than the 90th day after the date this instrument was signed) and the time of filing to be 11 : 47 atta achments with the filing). ( 12 / 8 / 2022 Jonathan Loevy Da te (MM/DD/YYYY) Signature as required by 10A-5A-2.04 Co-Owner Typed title (organizer or attorney-in-fact)